thirstycode/antivirus/README.md

 ```bash
 1. python scan.py
 ```
 It works on matching the md5 keys of files with the database of viruses given.
-Database currently has more than 0.5 million virus signatures!
+Database currently has more than 0.5 million virus signatures till 2016!
 <br>

 ## Disclaimer :